danhammer/web-mapping/lecture3/lecture3.md

 Using the Property Land Use Tax lot Output (PLUTO) data table entitled `mnmappluto` in the CartoDB data library, along with the associated [data dictionary](http://www1.nyc.gov/assets/planning/download/pdf/data-maps/open-data/pluto_datadictionary.pdf), answer the following questions:
   1. How many tax lots across New York City are there?
 How much area does this cover?
 Post the answers in the subtitle of a map that visualizes the lots by number of floors.
   2. Show the growth of the city.
-Post a map that colors the
+Post a map that colors the tax properties by the year they were built in roughly 20 year increments (from 1900 through the present).
+In an info box, also answer the following questions: (1) How many lots are owned by New York University?
+(2) What is their average number of floors?
-  3. How many lots are owned by New York University?
-What is their average number of floors?
+  3. Create a map that shows the lots colored by distance to public spaces.

-  4. Create a map that shows the lots colored by distance to public spaces.
+In all, you will post the links to **three** web maps.